 Ore stockpiles are valued at the lower of cost and net realizable value.
-The cost of ore stockpiles is increased based on the related current mining cost per tonne of the period, and decreases in ore stockpiles are charged back to mining costs using the weighted average cost per tonne.
-Ore stockpiles are segregated between current and long-term inventories on the consolidated statement of financial position.
+The cost of ore stockpiles is increased based on the related current mining cost per tonne of the period, and decreases in ore stockpiles are recorded in mining costs using the weighted average cost per tonne.
+Ore stockpiles are segregated between current and long-term inventories on the consolidated statement of financial position based on when they are expected to be processed.